schollii/pypubsub/docs/usage/types_of_errors.rst

 The most common type of error results from attempting to subscribe an invalid
 listener: one that does not have a signature (call protocol) compatible with the topic's MDS.
-When this happens, Pypubsub raises a :py:class:`pub.ListenerMismatchError` exception.
+When this happens, PyPubSub raises a :py:class:`pub.ListenerMismatchError` exception.

-By default, Pypubsub infers topic MDSs.
+By default, PyPubSub infers topic MDSs.
 In that case, the error typically happens when more than one listener is registered for a given topic, and introspection of the listener identifies that it does not satisfy the topic's MDS.
 For example, consider ::